cisagov/ScubaGear/baselines/defender.md

 At a minimum, the alerts required by the _CISA M365 Security Configuration Baseline for Exchange Online_ SHALL be enabled.

 <!--Policy: MS.DEFENDER.5.1v1; Criticality: SHALL -->
 - _Rationale:_ Potentially malicious or service impacting events may go undetected without a means of detecting these events.
-Setting up a mechanism to alert administrators to the list of events above draws attention to them to ensure that any impact to users and the agency are minimized.
+Setting up a mechanism to alert administrators to the list of events linked above draws attention to them to minimize any impact to users and the agency.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.5.2v1
 The alerts SHOULD be sent to a monitored address or incorporated into a SIEM.

 <!--Policy: MS.DEFENDER.5.2v1; Criticality: SHOULD -->
 - _Rationale:_ Suspicious or malicious events, if not resolved promptly, may have a greater impact to users and the agency.
-Sending alerts to a monitored email address or SIEM helps ensure it is acted upon in a timely manner to limit overall impact.
+Sending alerts to a monitored email address or Security Event and Information Management (SIEM) system helps ensure it is acted upon in a timely manner to limit overall impact.
 - _Last modified:_ June 2023

 ### Resources